DipankarKapoor/KeeperApp-React/README.md

 # KeeperApp-React
-A clone of popular note taking app google keep
+A clone of popular note taking app Google Keep